The Approach

 Relevant Law

 Value measured in outcomes.
-Attorneys succeed when you succeed, building relationships that compound over years, not transactions that end.
+Lawyers succeed when you succeed, building relationships that compound over years, not transactions that end.

 Which Approach Fits You?